fedarko/strainFlye/README.md

-  fdr     [+] Estimate and fix FDRs for contigs' naïve mutation calls. spot    [+] Identify putative mutational hotspots or coldspots in contigs. smooth  [+] Create and assemble smoothed and virtual reads. utils   [+] Various utility commands provided with strainFlye.
+  fdr     [+] Estimate and fix FDRs for contigs' naïve mutation calls. spot    [+] Identify putative mutational hotspots or coldspots in contigs. smooth  [+] Create and assemble smoothed and virtual reads. link    [+] Create link graphs in order to show mutations' co-occurrences. utils   [+] Various utility commands provided with strainFlye.
 ```